Mina-Emad-101/Restaurants-Api/README.md

 <br>
 <br>

-#### This Project Provides a RESTfull API to interact with Data I Gathered for Restaurants in the UK.
+#### This Project Provides a RESTful API to interact with Data I Gathered for Restaurants in the UK.

 #### I created it using PHP and the Laravel Framework.